-Our list of top middle school teacher blogs features authors from across the county who share the common goal of helping students be successful and sharing their experiences and lessons learned so other teachers can benefit.
+Our list of middle school teacher blogs features authors from across the country who share the common goal of helping students be successful and sharing their experiences and lessons learned so other teachers can benefit.

 The Classy Teacher

 Mitosis and meiosis were daunting concepts middle school science and math teacher Elaina Ann Weaver once dreaded presenting to her class, until lessons she found on the Internet thankfully helped save the day.
 In addition to harboring a past aversion for teaching cell division, The Classy Teacher author loathes grading book reports, but loves Zumba workouts and her pooch, Liberty Belle.
 Her blog posts reflect a sharing of advice and periodic request for help: seeking advice on how to manage students’ trips to the bathroom, and her disclosure of the most valuable question she asks parents at the beginning of each school year.